 Want to create an online check request form in WordPress?
-By using an online check request form, businesses can eliminate the time-consuming burden and errors often associated with paper filing.
+By using form that asks for checks online, businesses can eliminate the time-consuming burden and errors often associated with paper filing.
 You’ll streamline your bookkeeping, access information faster, and make better use of your financial staff.

 Here’s a quick tutorial on how to save time and stay on top of accounts payable using an online check request form in WordPress.

-Having a form right on your WordPress website helps you keep track of payments and reimbursements.
-Plus, using an online form gives you easy access to the information you need so you can create form replacements or issue duplicates quickly.
+Having a check request form right on your WordPress website helps you keep track of payments and reimbursements.
+Plus, using an online form gives you easy access to the info you need.
+That way, you can create form replacements or issue duplicates quickly.

-For all these reasons, your business needs to place an online check request form on your WordPress website.
+For all these reasons, your business should think about using an online check request form on your WordPress website.

 Why Use an Online Check Request Form

-If you’re like many businesses, check request forms arrive in your accounting department in a variety of ways.
-It’s common for check requests to trickle in one-by-one being submitted in person, through email, or arriving via postal service.
+If you’re like many businesses, check request forms end up in your accounting department in a lot of ways.
+It’s common for check requests to come in one-by-one being submitted in person, through email, or arriving via snail mail.

-Receiving check submissions in this fashion creates a headache for those working in accounts payable.
-It’s difficult for your accounts payable department to keep up with:
+Receiving check submissions this way is a headache for people working in accounts payable.
+It’s hard for your accounts payable team to keep up with:

 - Submission and approval dates